awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 The unit test:

-1. Creates and enables an Alarm with a random name if the name is not supplied in *config.json*.
+1. Creates and enables an alarm with a random name if the name is not supplied in *config.json*.
-2. Disables and deletes the Alarm if it created the Alarm.
+2. Disables and deletes the alarm if it created the alarm.

 ### EnableAlarm

-This operation creates and enables an alarm when the CPU utilization of an EC2 instance goes above 70%, triggering a reboot of the instance.
+This operation creates and enables an alarm when the CPU utilization of an Amazon EC2 instance goes above 70%, triggering a reboot of the instance.

 `go run EnableAlarm -n INSTANCE-NAME -i INSTANCE-ID -a ALARM-NAME`

 where:

-- INSTANCE-NAME is the name of your EC2 instance.
+- INSTANCE-NAME is the name of your Amazon EC2 instance.
-- INSTANCE-ID is the ID of your EC2 instance.
+- INSTANCE-ID is the ID of your Amazon EC2 instance.
 - ALARM-NAME is the name of the alarm.

 You must supply similar values in *config.json* for the unit test.

 The unit test:

-1. Creates an Alarm with a random name if the name is not supplied in *congig.json*.
+1. Creates an alarm with a random name if the name is not supplied in *congig.json*.
-2. Enables the Alarm.
+2. Enables the alarm.
-3. Deletes the Alarm if it created it.
+3. Deletes the alarm if it created the alarm.

 ### GetLogEvents